-Success tips when doing business in Tajikistan
+Success tips when doing business in Tajikistan in 2022

 - At most shops in Tajikistan, bargaining is expected.
 Showing emotion, leaving and coming back, and asking around until prices go down are all common behavior.
 Shop owners may even come find you if they are willing to give you a lower price than others;